saf-s/nlp_portfolio/README.md

 ## Natural Language Toolkit (NLTK)
-[This Python notebook](2_NLTK/exploring_NLTK.pdf) explores how NLTK interfaces in Python can be used to work with human language data by performing NLP functions such as text processing through tokenization, stemming and lemmatization.
+[This Python notebook](2_NLTK/exploring_NLTK.pdf) explores how NLTK interfaces in Python can be used to work with human language data by performing NLP functions such as text processing through tokenization, stemming, and lemmatization.

 ## Word Guessing Game